 20:18:14.01:08.
 Report to commission.
-At the conclusion of a tournament, the licensee shall prepare a written report containing a list of all participants, winners, places taken, amount of prizes awarded, and the amount of funds retained by the licensee from the tournament are \$250 or more, the licensee will provide a copy of the report to the commission within 48 hours after the conclusion of the tournament.
+At the conclusion of a tournament, the licensee shall prepare a written report containing a list of all participants, winners, places taken, amount of prizes awarded, and the amount of funds retained by the licensee.
+If the amount of funds retained by the licensee from the tournament are \$250 or more, the licensee will provide a copy of the report to the commission within 48 hours after the conclusion of the tournament.
 The licensee shall maintain this list in the licensee's records for three years.